 Please contact Nathan Lubich at email@example.com or at (203) 254-4000, ext.
 3119, if you have questions about summer housing.

 A limited number of townhouses will be made available for visiting guests or families this summer.
-Housing will be available on a nightly or weekly basis (two-night minimum) from June 9, 2014 - August 10, 2014.
+Housing will be available on a weekly basis from May 30, 2015 - August 8, 2015.
 The townhouses are two-story units consisting of two bedrooms, a living room, kitchen, dining area, a minimum of 1.5 bathrooms with an extra sink, and plenty of closet/storage space.
 Townhouses have central air conditioning, cable television access, and wired and wireless internet access.

 For more information about summer townhouse rentals, please call The Office of Conference and Event Management at (203) 254-4000, ext.
 3119 or e-mail Nathan Lubich at firstname.lastname@example.org.